 First, are you seeking employment from a job that requires extensive background checks?
 Are you applying for a job prior to conviction?

-Basically, the type of job you are seeking, in addition to your overall qualifications, the employers hiring requirements, and your competition for the job are contributing factors to your employment success.
+Basically, the type of job you are seeking, in addition to your overall qualifications, the employer hiring requirements, and your competition for the job are contributing factors to your employment success.

-If you are not convicted, and are in the hiring process of a job, then legally, the assault charge should not be considered.
+If you are not convicted and are in the hiring process for a job, then legally, the assault charge should not be considered.
 After conviction, this point is moot.
 Any employer that disqualifies potential staff based on criminal convictions would, in all likelihood, move on to the next qualified candidate.
 Remember, ANY criminal conviction will typically have a negative impact on hiring status.

 If You are Witness to an Assault Should You Report It?

-There are no legal requirements to report or stop a crime, especially if doing so will also place yourself in danger.
+There are no legal requirements to report or stop a crime, especially if doing so will also place you in danger.

-Do I Need a Lawyer for an Assault Charge?
+Do I Need an Attorney for an Assault Charge?